 Art @ Heber

 The children have plenty of opportunities to express themselves using a variety of different media, such as clay, paint, textiles, drawing, collage to name a few.
 Children are taught specific art skills and shown how to use art equipment appropriately.
 Art is always a cross-curricular activity drawing on and being inspired by other areas of learning such as History, Geography, Science, Maths as well as different cultures.
-Music, cuisine and belief systems of the past and present are all expressions of art and serve as inspiration to the individual works produced by the children who are encouraged to express their thoughts and ideas on the art and artists that they discover in the Art room.
+Music, cuisine and belief systems of the past and present are all expressions of art and serve as the inspiration to the individual works produced by the children who are encouraged to express their thoughts and ideas on the art and artists that they discover in the Art Room.

 Children use a wide range of tools, equipment and materials.
 They are given the space, time and support of enthusiastic staff to help them develop their potential.
 All children are told when they ask, ’Can I do this?’ yes you can as you are the artist – these choices are for you to make.